 Reduce the amount of administrative noise so that time and focus can return to the classroom and the education of our students.
 Secure funding to attend professional conferences.
+Hire a new full-time instructor.

 Outcome(s) expected (qualitative/quantitative)

 Maintain excellent instruction, improve faculty morale, increase the number of completers.